Landtag: States of the German Empire

 In 1871 the German Empire was founded.
 All 25 states of the German Empire and Alsace-Lorraine (the "Reichsland Elsaß-Lothringen") (from 1911) had Landtage as legislative authorities.
 The most important one was the Prussian Landtag.

 States of the Weimar Republic

-In the Weimar Republic (1919 – 1933) all German states had Landtage that were democratically elected by universal suffrage, and to which the state governments were responsible.
+In the Weimar Republic (1919 – 1933) all of the states of the republic had Landtage that were democratically elected by universal suffrage, and to which the state governments were responsible.
 After the Nazi seizure of power, they embarked on the process of Gleichschaltung (coordination).
 On 31 March 1933, the Provisional Law on the Coordination of the States with the Reich was enacted, which dissolved all the sitting Landtage and reconstituted them on the basis of the recent Reichstag election results, which had given the Nazi Party and its coalition partner the DNVP a working majority.
 This was followed by the "Law on the Reconstruction of the Reich" of 30 January 1934 that formally abolished all the Landtage and transferred the sovereignty of the states to the central government.
 Although the states themselves continued in existence, the federalism of the Republic was effectively supplanted by a unitary state.